Table of Contents

 Social Media Management

-Different types of posts will be appropriate on different platforms due to their specific market audiences so it’s important to get them all sorted before doing anything else.
+Different types of posts will be appropriate on different platforms due to their specific market audiences, so it’s important to get them all sorted before doing anything else.

-For example, tweets are shorter messages that can be sent quickly while Instagram captions typically have a longer word count so they should be posted less often than tweets but not as infrequently as Facebook status updates; this means scheduling both sets of posts (posts for Instagram and posts for Twitter) is key.
+For example, tweets are shorter messages that can be sent quickly, while Instagram captions typically have a longer word count, so they should be posted less often than tweets but not as infrequently as Facebook status updates; this means scheduling both sets of posts (posts for Instagram and posts for Twitter) is key.

 Ultimately, think of social media as a conversation.
 People use these different channels as platforms to share their thoughts.

-And as an elder law attorney, your objective is to listen to what they have to say regarding your expertise and
+And as an elder law attorney, your objective is to listen to what they have to say regarding your expertise and tailor your messages accordingly.

 Use tools like Buffer and Awario to help you browse topics related to your expertise and engage with your audience using the right tone in listening, responding, or posting.